andrewtheguy/podcastgenerator/README.md

 # About

-generate a podcast feed from a directory with audio files and upload it to a webdav server
+generate a podcast feed from a directory with audio files and upload it to a webdav server (currently only works with m4a)

 # Instructions